ratchet2324/refereeManagement/README.md

 This project is for my local soccer referee branch but can be modified for other uses.

 ## Features
-- Ability to add games (not implemented in GUI)
+- Ability to add, remove and edit games
-- Ability to add divisions (not implemented in GUI)
+- Ability to add, remove and edit divisions
-- Ability to add clubs (not implemented in GUI)
+- Ability to add, remove and edit clubs
+- Ability to add, remove and edit referees
-- Ability to add referees (not implemented in GUI)
+- Ability to view all entered information (games, divisions, clubs and referees) - Not implemented yet.
-- Everything contained inside an embedded database
+- Files contained in single folder (containing subdirectories), with all files necessary to run and diagnose problems.
-- Portable jar and data file
+- Portable jar and data folder

 This is still a work in progress and will update over the next few weeks/months.